trett1004/counting_dies/README.md

 The results are visible in the console.
 There could be a visual output in the html of the numbers or maybe also a graph.

 ### Errorhandling
 There is no errorhandling.
-If you type in a number < 1 or > 6 it will be counted and saved in an object.
+If you type in a number < 1 or > 6 it will be counted and saved in an object..